dotX-Automation/dua-template/dua-template.md

 ### Why Docker?

 Docker is a tool that allows to create and run containers, which are isolated environments that can be used to run software in a reproducible way, with no additional overhead.
 It is a very powerful tool that can be used to create and store reproducible environments for any software, and that can be used to run software in a way that is independent of the operating system and hardware it is running on.
-This is particularly useful for robotics, where the same software can be run on different machines, with different operating systems and hardware, and still work as expected, implying that one can develop code inside an environment that imitates or is even an extension of the one that will run on the target machine, including development tools.
+This is particularly useful for robotics, where the same software can be run on different machines, with different operating systems and hardware, and still work as expected, implying that one can develop code inside an environment that imitates or is even an extension of the one that will run on the target machine, only adding development tools on top of a base one.

 DUA ultimately allows a developer to build Docker images that include all the software required to run a project, starting from predefined environments that include common tools for robotics.
 Such environments are Docker images, denoted in the following as *base units*, that include: